wesbourke101/JavaReactClimbingApp/README.md

 This is the repo for both the front and back end.

-# So far this is just a dev enviroment and this project usees:
+# So far this is just a dev enviroment and this project uses:

 MYSQL DB named: climbingDB
 MYSQL Version: 8.0.32